ETH-NEXUS/gExcite_pipeline/README.md

 ### Configure the pipeline

-The pipeline must be appropriatly configured to your data.
+The pipeline must be appropriately configured to your data.
 A detailed [Readme](config/README.md) can be found in the `config` directory.

 ### Optional preprocessing